gpobyrne/IOC-bleeps-UHL/README.md

 This app is intended for use as a quick reference-tool only.

-This is a static webpage, meaning that all query results are based on the revised Intern On Call Rota Structure document that was distributed by UHL's Medical Manpower department (via email) on 27/02/2026.
-If the Ward Distributions or Arrest Bleep Schedule change in the future, then the results of this page will be inaccurate.
+This is a static webpage, meaning that it must be manually updated.

+Currently, all query results are based on the revised Intern On Call Rota Structure document that was distributed by UHL's Medical Manpower department (via email) on 27/02/2026.

+If the Ward Distributions or Arrest Bleep Schedule change in the future, then the results of this page will be inaccurate, unless the json dictionary in index.html is manually updated.

 ***************************************************************************************